brokenbydefault/Nanollet/README.md

 - **Nanofy:**
 That allows you to sign one file, or arbitrary data, using Nano.
 This is so easy, simple and fast to be verified, also it’s almost free.

+- **Nanollet 2FA**:
+You can only send one transaction with hold your mobile phone.
+If someone stole one of your keys they don’t have the ability to move your money.
+It’s not secure as the multi-sig, but better than a simply password.

 #### Internal:

 - **SeedFY:**